Dark Mode Design

 5. Sleek Aesthetics

-- Content Showcase: Dark backgrounds can make colours pop, ideal for visual content like photos and videos.
+- Visual impact: Dark backgrounds make colours pop, which is ideal for visual content like photography and video.

 Key Considerations for Dark Mode Design